I hate parading my serenading

 Commissioned as a 40th wedding anniversary present, this piece is one of celebration, freedom, life, colour and contrast – but at the same time is not relentlessly cheerful (any more than a 40 year marriage will have been!)
 The Cole Porter song was one of the couple’s favourites.

-The work is free, rhapsodic, rather like a written down improvisation, to be performed with vivacity and an energetic ‘sweep’.
-The rhythmic language, in particular, unless specifically indicated otherwise, tends towards spontaneity rather than exactness.
-The sometimes complex or polyrhythmic language seeks a freer mode of expression, rather than one overtly precise and detailed – the performer should think in bigger shapes and sweeps of sound.
+The work is free, rhapsodic, rather like a written down improvisation, to be performed with panache and a carefree spirit.
+The rhythmic language, in particular, unless specified otherwise, tends towards the spontaneous rather than the precise.
+The sometimes complex, polyrhythmic notation aims at representing rhythmic freedom, rather than anything overly precise or mechanical.
+The performer should always think in big shapes and gestures.

 The piece falls into three main sections.
-Firstly, a presentation of the theme, which comes into focus like a long-distant memory, gradually growing more confident.
+Firstly, a presentation of the theme, which comes into focus gradually, growing more confident.
 The second section is the central body of the work and itself comprises four variations – some rather hefty, dark music; a more lyrical and romantic passage, statements of the famous syncopated ‘riff’ from Porter’s theme over a ground bass, and then a recap of the first variation.
-The final section is a sort of finale-coda, a manic improvisation of abstract gestures becoming increasingly virtuosic and intense, before moving off into the distance.
+The final section is a sort of finale-coda, an increasingly manic, virtuosic and intense improvisation of abstract gestures, before a climax and a subsiding into the distance.
 The closing pages witness repeated fragments of the theme gradually dying away, interspersed with random themes from earlier in the piece.
-In a mirror image of the opening, the music breaks down and the theme is left as a hazy memory.
+In a mirror image of the opening, the music breaks down and is left as a hazy memory.